-Hungarian Roots is the main genealogy research company for people with Hungarian and Hungarian Jewish roots, started by Karesz Vandor, a Hungarian Jewish genealogist in order to help people find their Hungarian Jewish roots in the region once called Greater Hungary.
-His focus area includes current-day Hungary, Slovakia, Transylvanian part of Romania, Subcarpathian Ukraine.
-People of Hungarian Jewish ancestry aiming to get Hungarian citizenship can also turn to us if they need a Hungarian birth, marriage or death certificate for the application.
+Hungarian Roots is the genealogy research company for people with Hungarian and Hungarian Jewish roots.
+Hungarian Roots was started by Karesz Vandor, an experienced Hungarian Jewish genealogist back in 2003.
+My goal is to help people find their Hungarian Jewish roots in the region once called Greater Hungary.
+My Hungarian Jewish genealogy area covers current-day Hungary, Slovakia, Transylvanian part of Romania, Subcarpathian Ukraine.
+People of Hungarian Jewish ancestry aiming to get Hungarian citizenship can also turn to me if they need Hungarian birth, marriage or death certificates for the application.

-We also run Hungarian Jewish Tours giving Jewish heritage tours in Hungary and Budapest.
-Being the most energetic and knowledegable Budapest Jewish guide we bring your closer to the past of Hungarian Jewry and your family.
-What we offer you goes far beyond a simple Hungarian Jewish family research!
-Your ultimate satisfaction is guaranteed by our enthusiasm, knowledge about Hungarian Jewish life, customs and communities.
+I also run Hungarian Jewish Tours giving Jewish heritage tours in Hungary and Budapest.
+Being one of the most energetic and knowledegable Budapest Jewish guides I bring your closer to the past of Hungarian Jewry and your family.
+What I offer you goes far beyond a simple Hungarian Jewish family research!
+Your ultimate satisfaction is guaranteed by my enthusiasm, knowledge about Hungarian Jewish life, customs and communities.

-What do you have to do if you are interested in our services?
-Just contact us via any of our availabilities and let us listen to your needs, to what you are looking for and let us tell you how we work.
-We just need some information to be able to start: copies of birth, marriage or death records, names and dates.
+What do you have to do if you are interested in my services?
+Just contact me via any of my availabilities and let me listen to your needs.
+I just need some information to be able to start: copies of birth, marriage or death records or names and dates.

-Besides English, you can also communicate with us in Hungarian, Russian and a bit of Yiddish, Hebrew or German.
+Besides English, you can also write/call me in Hungarian, Russian and a bit of Yiddish, Hebrew or German.